 The Adoption Tax Credit

-If you have adopted a child or are considering it, you may already know about the Adoption Tax Credit.
+Since today is tax day - you might have taxes on the brain - so we wanted to give hopeful adoptive parents some more information about the Adoption Tax Credit.
 The credit, which has been part of federal tax law since 1997, allows adoptive families to defray some of the costs incurred when they grow their families through adoption.
 It has helped bring together hundreds of thousands of families, many of whom would not have been able to grow their families through adoption without it.

 The Adoption Tax Credit applies to all types of adoption (except step-parent adoption), including international, domestic private and domestic agency and public foster care adoptions.
 For domestic adoptions, the credit even applies to expenses for a disrupted or non-finalized adoption.

 The credit works by giving adoptive families a dollar-for-dollar tax credit against their federal tax liability.
 For 2019, the maximum credit is $14,080 per child, though the amount of the credit a particular family may claim depends on that family’s income and qualified expenses.
 Families with an adjusted gross income up to $211,160 are eligible for the maximum credit; families earning between $211,160 and $251,160 are eligible for a partial credit; and families who earn above $251,160 are not eligible.
 Qualified expenses include:

 court costs and attorneys fees;

 traveling expenses (including amounts spent on meals and lodging while away from home); and

 other expenses that are directly related to and for the principal purpose of legal adoption of an eligible child.